What Is Medicare Part C?Find out about costs, benefits, and enrollment with our 2022 guide to Medicare Advantage and see

 These days what was called Part C is now called Medicare Advantage.
 Like Part C plans in the past, Medicare Advantage is an umbrella term for health cover plans offered by private Medicare insurers.

-Read our guide to learn about coverage, costs, and benefits of Medicare Part C (Medicare Advantage).
+Read on to learn about coverage, costs, and benefits of Medicare Part C (Medicare Advantage).

 With the rising cost of quality health care in the U.S. in recent decades, it has become crucial for older Americans to learn about different plans and options.